BlueBrain/functionalizer/doc/source/debugging.rst

 The history server then will be active on port 18080 of the machine it was started on, i.e., if ``bbpv1`` is used, navigate to ``http://bbpv1:18080``.
-There will be a list of past executions of `Spykfunc`, and the history server will take a small while to process one when opened.
+There will be a list of past executions of `Functionalizer`, and the history server will take a small while to process one when opened.

 The page of the execution will display job and stage status (a stage